- Public Works Department

 The public works facility also houses the water/sewer maintenance division.
 When you turn on the water, this division assures that you receive safe drinking water.
 Likewise, when you use the washing machine or wash the dishes, this division is responsible for the handling of the waste water.
 The six employees and superintendent in the division maintain the entire necessary infrastructure related to water distribution and sanitary sewage collection.
 The Water/Waste Water Division also provides utility locating service for city-owned buried utilities and contract management for related improvements.

-There are seven employees and a water analyst in the Water/Wastewater Division
+There are six employees and a water analyst in the Water/Wastewater Division.

 Shane Kinsey – Water/Wastewater Analyst